SjurSutterudSagen/keyboard-trainer/README.md

 A modern web application for improving typing skills with support for various keyboard layouts and ergonomic keyboards.

+Made because I needed a project to practice using my Ergonomic Split Keyboard on, and since I also wanted to pratice and use AI for more complex tasks.

 Still very much a work-in-progress.

 ## Features